habtom/factum/README.md

 * Specification of architectural guarantees and
 * Generation of Isabelle/HOL theory from ADP specification.

-The tool is developed using the Eclipse Modeling Framework (EMF), which includes Sirius, Xtext, and Xtend.
+The tool is developed using the Eclipse Modeling Framework (EMF), particularly, with [Obeo](https://www.obeo.fr/en/)'s free and ready-to-use Eclipse package Obeo Designer Community.
+It includes the technologies required for the development, such as Sirius, Xtext, and Xtend.

 ## Installation Instructions

 A working copy of Obeo Designer Community edition should enable the importing of the FACTum tool metamodel project and runtime sample to start and try the tool.
+Currently, FACTum Studio works with Obeo Designer Community Version 10.1.
+Other versions may not run as expected.
 You may download files required from the following links:

 * [Download Eclipse, Obeo Designer](https://www.obeodesigner.com/en/download) *(Needs installing Obeo Designer Community Edition Extensions including Xtext)*